 This is a secondary headache that occurs in response to head trauma.

 Post-traumatic headaches are the most common acute symptom after a traumatic brain injury.
 Experts estimate that around 18–58% of people with this type of brain injury experience a post-traumatic headache within the next year.
-However, the headache usually develops 7 days after the injury.
+However, the headache usually develops within 7 days of the injury.

 A post-traumatic headache is often mild to moderate, and the pain may be pressing or dull.
-It frequently occurs in the:
+It frequently occurs in the following locations:

 • temples